star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 * Add Support for Star mC-Print3 and mC-Print2 printer ranges

 == Changelog ==

+= 2.0.2 =
+* Fix missing "Shipping Method" from the receipt header.

 = 2.0.1 =
 * Do not print any blank lines when the title, or item footer text is empty